Altaflux/agent-mimir/README.md

                 description: 'An assistant', //A description of the agent and how to talk to it.
                 definition: {
                     chatModel: chatModel, //The main chat LLM used for conversation and memory.
-                    agentType: 'plain-text-agent', //Use "plain-text-agent" for general LLM, you can use "openai-function-agent" if your chat model is gpt-4-0613 or gpt-3.5-turbo-0613 for improved reliability.
+                    agentType: 'openai-function-agent', //Use "plain-text-agent" for general LLM, you can use "openai-function-agent" if your chat model is gpt-4-0613 or gpt-3.5-turbo-0613 for improved reliability.
-                    summaryModel: taskModel, //The model used when summarizing conversations.
+                    summaryModel: summaryModel, //The model used when summarizing conversations.
-                    taskModel: taskModel, //The model used for brainstorming steps.
                     profession: 'an Assistant', //The profession assigned to the agent.
                     communicationWhitelist: ['MR_CHEF'], //The list of agents it is allowed to talk to.
                     chatHistory: {